jfpoilpret/fast-arduino-lib/README.md

 The project is organized according to the following structure:
 - `/`: root project directory
   - `cores/fastarduino`: FastArduino platform C++ source code
+  - `tools`: Provide simple tools to edit fonts and bitmaps, to be used with FastArduino Display class
   - `make`: utility makefiles and scripts to build FastArduino library, generate docs, and prepare releases
   - `examples`: source code of basic examples of all FastArduino features, gathered by categories
   - `.vscode`: project settings for Visual Studio Code